huggingface/blog/leaderboard-drop-dive.md

 ## Normalization interrogations
-During preliminary observations, the leaderboard team observed that the normalization was not working as expected: in some cases, it ignored the correct numerical answers when they were directly followed by a whitespace which is not a space (such as a line return).
+During preliminary observations, the leaderboard team observed that the normalization step was not working as expected: in some cases, it ignored the correct numerical answers when they were directly followed by a whitespace character other than a space (a line return, for example).
 Let's look at an example, with the generation being `10\n\nPassage: The 2011 census recorded a population of 1,001,360`, and the gold answer being `10`.

 Normalization happens in several steps, both for generation and gold:
-1) **Tokenization on separators** `|`, `-`, or `.`
+1) **Split on separators** `|`, `-`, or `.`
-    The beginning tokens of the generation `10\n\nPassage:` contain no such separator, and are therefore considered one token after this step
+    The beginning sequence of the generation `10\n\nPassage:` contain no such separator, and is therefore considered a single entity after this step.
 2) **Punctuation removal**
     The first token then becomes `10\n\nPassage` (`:` is removed)
 3) **Homogenization of numbers**